Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Most gardeners direct sow the seed into their gardens when all danger of frost has passed.
 Before you sow your seeds, set up your support system so that your vines can immediately start climbing it after germination.
 If you wait until after your seeds have germinated and the vines have begun to grow, you risk injuring or even killing the tender plants if you try to install a support system after the plants have begun to grow.
 Plant your seeds ¼ inch deep and 6 inches apart.
 Germination should occur within 10 days.

 You can also start your seeds indoors.
-This is less preferable to direct sowing because cardinal climbers do not like to have their roots disturbed.
+This is less desirable than direct sowing because cardinal climbers do not like to have their roots disturbed.
 Your best bet would be to start your seeds in biodegradable pots such as peat pots which you can plant directly into your garden without disturbing the roots.
 Sow the seeds ¼ inch deep.
 Germination should occur within 10 days.
 You can transplant your seedlings into your garden after all danger of frost has passed.
 Plant them 6 inches apart.
 Be sure to set up your support system at the same time that you are planting your seedlings so that they will immediately have something to climb.

 How to Harvest Cardinal Climber Seeds